lu4nm3/scala-lessons/src/main/scala/_2_type_classes/lesson2_2_classes.md

 A type class is an interface that represents some behavior or functionality we want to implement.

-Continuing with our bakery example, `Perishable` will be our type class:
+Continuing with our bakery example, we can create a type class called `Perishable` whose behavior will be to calculate the expiration of our baked goods:

 ```scala
 trait Perishable[T] {